hyeonghun1/hyeonghun1.github.io/_pages/about.md

 Recent News
 ======
+**October, 2025** I'm very excited that my first Journal paper is published in JCP ([“Physically consistent reduced-order modeling by enhancing Operator Inference with state constraints”](https://www.sciencedirect.com/science/article/pii/S0021999125007004?via%3Dihub)).
+In this work, we embedded physics-preserving constraints to the Operator Inference reduced-order modeling for an application of char combustion, so the model always guarantees to generate physically consistent predictions on species concentration.
+This helped us to get an additional benefic of long-term stability, compared to other methods introduced in the paper.

+**September, 2025** I recently completed a summer internship in the Computational Fluid Dynamics group at [ASML San Diego](https://www.asml.com/en/company/about-asml/locations/san-diego), where I worked on developing reduced-order modeling algorithms for the EUV light source.
+It was a fantastic experience to contribute to cutting-edge technology at one of the world's leading semiconductor companies and to apply research skills I learned during my PhD.

+**July 21th-24th, 2025** I'm grateful to have attended a fantastic conference [USNCCM](https://usnccm18.usacm.org/) in a beautiful city of Chicago!
+I gave a talk about my work on [“Physically consistent reduced-order modeling by enhancing Operator Inference with state constraints”](https://arxiv.org/abs/2502.03672).
+It was amazing to see all the cool works and make some friends in the field!

-**June 16th-25th, 2025** I am attending [Structure-Preserving Scientific Computing and Machine Learning Summer School and Hackathon"](https://sites.google.com/view/crg-spd/events/seattle-2025) at the University of Washington, Seattle.
+**June 16th-25th, 2025** I am attending [Structure-Preserving Scientific Computing and Machine Learning Summer School and Hackathon](https://sites.google.com/view/crg-spd/events/seattle-2025) at the University of Washington, Seattle.
 I am very excited about this opportunity to learn more about many topics on scientific machine learning, such as dynamical low-rank algorithms, operator splitting methods, and neural operators/ODEs and their applications.

-**April 26th, 2025** It was a pleasure to give a talk at the [“Southern California Applied Mathematics Symposium 2025”](https://www.socams.org/home), hosted by UC Riverside, on [“Physically consistent reduced-order modeling by enhancing Operator Inference with state constraints”](https://arxiv.org/abs/2502.03672).
+**April 26th, 2025** It was a pleasure to give a talk at the [Southern California Applied Mathematics Symposium 2025](https://www.socams.org/home), hosted by UC Riverside, on [“Physically consistent reduced-order modeling by enhancing Operator Inference with state constraints”](https://arxiv.org/abs/2502.03672).

 **April 8th, 2025** Our preprint [“Parametric Operator Inference to Simulate the Purging Process in Semiconductor Manufacturing”](https://arxiv.org/abs/2504.03990) (with Seunghyon Kang, Boris Kramer) is available online at arXiv.